-WARNING; if the VOX is set too low it will false activate when riding at higher speeds, which will cause the music to keep muting and/or bike to bike transceiver to keep transmitting when not speaking at speed, and this would prevent you from being able to receive bike to bike communications.
+A low VOX setting will cause the music to keep muting and/or bike to bike transceiver to keep transmitting when not speaking at speed, and this would prevent you from being able to receive bike to bike communications.
 This is why it is very important to correctly set the VOX and why you must find and use the microphone LOUD SPOT rather than reduce the VOX level to compensate.
-Remember, not having the master volume controls set any higher than required helps you to naturally speak louder and so operate a higher VOX setting with less effort.
+Remember not having the master volume controls set any higher that required helps you to naturally speak louder and so operate a higher VOX setting with less effort.